Late frost ices over French vineyards, threatens fruit crops

 Before dawn Monday, row upon row of candles flickered beneath the frosty vines in Chablis.
 As the sun rose, it illuminated the ice crystals gripping the vines.

-While some vintners used candles, others tried to warm the vines with electrical lines, or sprayed the buds with water to protect them from frost.
+Some vintners tried to warm the vines with electrical lines, or sprayed the buds with water to protect them from frost.
+The water creates a thin layer of ice that ensures the blossom’s temperature remains around freezing point but does not dip much lower.

-In Switzerland, local media say the country’s crop of pitted fruits such as apricots, prunes and cherries is at risk from the icy spell.
+Chablis vintner Daniel Defaix, whose vineyard has been producing wine for 400 years and lived through a multitude of climate disasters, calls what’s happening now “a very, very serious frost.”

-The below-freezing temperatures are causing similar concerns about potential damage to apple and other fruit orchards in Belgium and the Netherlands.
+He noted temperatures are dropping a few degrees lower than last year, down to minus 7 C in places, and have reached warmer hilltop plots as well as those in the cooler valleys.

 Last year’s April frost led to what French government officials described as “probably the greatest agricultural catastrophe of the beginning of the 21st century.”
 The pattern was similar: an intense April 6-8 frost after a lengthy warm period in March.